prebid/prebid.github.io/dev-docs/prebid-1.0-API.md

 ## Size Mapping Changes

-The previous `sizeMapping` functionality will be deprecated in favor of a more powerful way to describe types of devices and screens that passes a `sizeConfig` parameter to the `pbjs.setConfig` method.
+The previous [`sizeMapping` functionality]({{site.baseurl}}/dev-docs/examples/size-mapping.html) will be removed and replaced by a `sizeConfig` parameter to the `pbjs.setConfig` method that provides a more powerful way to describe types of devices and screens.

 If `sizeConfig` is passed to `pbjs.setConfig`: